mouse-learning/Plateducate/README.md

 # mouselearning
 An AI Diet Mobile Application which aims to helps users lose weight in order to avoid health problems, such as heart-related issues and asthma.

+# Architecture
+The application consists of three main parts: front end (client), back end API, and the machine learning application.
+Each of these three services communicate between each other, sending and receiving requests for each of the application's features.
+The back end API and the machine learning application are containerised using Docker.
+The Darknet YOLO Model used for the food detector in the machine learning application has been set up with Tensorflow Serving to future-proof the application by easing the process of using a new or enhanced model in a production setting without changing any of the service architecture or APIs.

+To find out more about deploying deep learning models using Tensorflow Serving, Docker, and Flask, click [here](https://towardsdatascience.com/deploying-deep-learning-models-using-tensorflow-serving-with-docker-and-flask-3b9a76ffbbda).

+To find out more about training a YOLO Food Detection Model using Darknet, click [here](http://bennycheung.github.io/yolo-for-real-time-food-detection).

 # Team Members
 1. Nardiena Althafia Pratama - 46223713
 2. Muhammad Naufal - 46223638